Pets, Livestock, and HABs

 How can I keep my livestock and other large animals safe from HABs?

 Livestock water supplies should be checked daily in summer and autumn for algal blooms.
-Treat all algal blooms as possibly toxic to livestock and prevent stock access unless the algae are identified and the level of toxin determined.
-Avoid administering blue-green algae supplements unless shown to be free of cyanotoxins.
+Treat all algal blooms as possibly toxic to livestock and prevent animals from accessing them unless the algae are identified and the level of toxin determined.
+Avoid administering blue-green algae supplements unless they are shown to be free of cyanotoxins.

 What are signs of possible cyanobacterial toxin poisoning in livestock or other large animals?